Or Anne Lamott? Or Stephen King? Or Seneca?

 4. If you have time (or want to save it for later), click through the additional resources and materials we’ve curated for you to dig deeper into the lesson.
 This will be especially helpful for those feeling super ambitious or committed to becoming master writers.

-As predicted in the Fall of 2016, the Year of 2017 has been the resurgence of the idea of “Storytelling” as a foundation stone to all forms of writing.
+Welcome to the resurgence of the idea of “Storytelling” as a foundation stone to all forms of writing.

 This, of course, is because people would much rather learn their lessons from someone’s engaging and fascinating story than from a boring blog post that is barely better than a Powerpoint presentation.